inasafe/inasafe-doc/docs/source/road-map/milestones.rst

 * Support QGIS 2.0, the next major release of QGIS (excludes native data provider support in impact functions).
-* Improvements and streamlining impact function calculations according to priorities identified by |DFATAusAid| staff (and in collaboration with stakeholders).
+* Improvements and streamlining impact function calculations according to priorities identified by |GoA| staff (and in collaboration with stakeholders).

 Version 2.0